signet-framework/case-study/pages/case-study/design_decisions/provider_verification.md

 There are two steps to provider verification:

   1. Testing the provider
-  2. Publishing the test results to the Signet broker.
+  2. Publishing the test results to the Signet broker

 Upon analyzing this process, we realized that publishing the test results does not require knowledge of how the results were obtained.
 This observation led us to explore the possibility of decoupling the second step from the first.